Skip to Content

 We recruited a panel of 350 women and people who menstruate to try a range of different sizes over the course of their period.
 They rated each product for comfort, softness, breathability and, crucially, the ability to prevent leakage.
 They also noted whether they felt restrictive during workouts and how easy they were to look after.

-to keep them in tip-top condition.
-Let them air dry before using them again RW Lab, our experts measured how much liquid each pair of pants could hold and timed how long it took for the fluid to be fully absorbed.
+The big question, though: do they RW Lab, our experts measured how much liquid each pair of pants could hold and timed how long it took for the fluid to be fully absorbed.
 We also put them in the washing machine to check for shrinkage.

 Period activewear